-11.1 Preparation for Italy
+11.1 Logistics

 You are responsible for securing your own accommodation, visa and travel.
-We advise coordinating with the Office of International Education (CMU), GIOCA program coordinator as well as the previous year's class about helpful tips and the possibility of a lease transfer.
+We advise coordinating with the GIOCA program coordinator as well as the previous year's class about helpful tips and the possibility of a lease transfer.
 The GIOCA office also prepares a helpful guide for incoming students that can be a tremendous resource to you.